NordicHPC/slurm2sql/README.rst

 This contains one utility, ``slurm2sql``, which uses the `Slurm
 <https://slurm.schedmd.com/overview>`__ workload manager's ``sacct``,
-to export all statistics from jobs and load them to a well-formed sqlite3 file.
+to export all statistics from jobs and load them to a well-formed SQLite3 file.
 This file can then be queried for analytics much more easily than the raw database or your own exports.

+Even if SQLite isn't the main use you want, it provides an easy intermediate file on the way to convert to whatever format you want.
+In particular, it defines the database so that it can be used with DuckDB, which is a more efficient tool for analytics.

 Installation